Scientific sources

 The list of main reports and scientific studies is available here.

-Following the analysis of these different scientific sources, each additive receives an evaluation:
+Following the analysis of these different scientific sources, each additive is assigned a risk-level:

 - No risk (green dot): no impact on the score;